CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Sorting.md

 It involves comparing two keys at a time, so it's a comparison sort.

 It is in-place since no extra memory is involved.

+This sort can be stable since the current element will keep being moved to the left while it is less than the previous element (does not stop if an element is equal to it, so the relative order is preserved).

 ### Tree sort